 Some of these studies comparing invasive and conservative approaches have long term follow-up.
-Fox et al[17] published the joint results of the fast revascularization during instability in coronary artery disease (FRISC-II), Randomized intervention trial of unstable angina 3 (RITA-3), and invasive vs conservative treatment in unstable coronary syndromes (ICTUS) at 5 years, demonstrating superiority of an invasive strategy for the combination of cardiovascular death and myocardial infarction (HR = 0.8, CI: 0.71-0.93, P = 0.002), which was driven for myocardial infarction occurrence (HR = 0.77; CI: 0.65-0.90, P = 0.001); the difference in cardiovascular mortality did not reach statistical significance (HR = 0.83, CI: 0.68-1.01, P = 0.068).
-However, these differences were at expense of the results of the FRISC-II and RITA-3 studies, as in the ICTUS there were no significant differences between arms.
+Fox et al[17] published the joint results of the fast revascularization during instability in coronary artery disease (FRISC-II), randomized intervention trial of unstable angina 3 (RITA-3) and invasive vs conservative treatment in unstable coronary syndromes (ICTUS) at five years, demonstrating superiority of an invasive strategy for the combination of cardiovascular death and myocardial infarction (HR = 0.8, CI: 0.71-0.93, P = 0.002), which was driven for myocardial infarction occurrence (HR = 0.77; CI: 0.65-0.90, P = 0.001); the difference in cardiovascular mortality did not reach statistical significance (HR = 0.83, CI: 0.68-1.01, P = 0.068).
+However, these differences were at observed only in the FRISC-II and RITA-3 studies because in the ICTUS study there were no significant differences between arms.

-So, which are the differences between the ICTUS and these other studies?
-Crucial differences were that, as in the old VANQUISH study, the % of angiographies in the conservative arm of ICTUS reached up to 53% of the patients, and also as in the VANQUISH, all patients in the conservative arm were studied by a sensitive imaging technique.
+We were curious what the differences between the ICTUS study and the other studies were.
+Crucial differences were that the percentage of angiographies in the conservative arm of ICTUS reached up to 53% of the patients, and all patients in the conservative arm were studied by a sensitive imaging technique (similar to the older VANQUISH study).
 Table 1 depicts these differences between studies.
-In fact, the ICTUS trial at 10 years demonstrated an excess of the combined event (death or myocardial infarction) in the invasive arm as compared to the conservative arm (HR = 1.30, CI: 1.07-1.58, P = 0.009)[18].
-In addition, both the RITA-3 at 10 years and the FRISC-II at 15 years, which were studies that had shown better performance of an invasive strategy in the first years, found no significant differences in mortality between arms at longer-term follow-up[19-20].
+In fact, the ICTUS trial at ten years demonstrated an excess of the combined event (death or myocardial infarction) in the invasive arm as compared to the conservative arm (HR = 1.30, CI: 1.07-1.58, P = 0.009)[18].
+In addition, both the RITA-3 at 10 years and the FRISC-II at 15 years, which were studies that had shown better performance of an invasive strategy in the first years, found no significant differences in mortality between arms at longer-term follow-up[19,20].
 Therefore, given these results, it is not surprising that some experts have advocated for a fair study comparing the two strategies in a current era of imaging of high quality and sensitivity, last generation stents, radial access and modern antithrombotic therapy[21].

-The use of exercise ECG testing in most of the conservative arms of the above-mentioned studies (if performed) should be considered as an important limitation.
-The superiority of modern techniques of imaging like stress echocardiography[10-11], magnetic resonance or myocardial perfusion imaging would likely make a difference for stratification of these patients.
+The use of exercise electrocardiography testing in most of the conservative arms of the above-mentioned studies (if performed) should be considered as an important limitation.
+The superiority of modern techniques of imaging like stress echocardiography[10,11], magnetic resonance or myocardial perfusion imaging would likely make a difference for stratification of these patients.

 CONCLUSION

-In patients with acute myocardial infarction and MVD ischemia detection may be useful for clinical decisions.
-In non-ST elevation myocardial infarction or acute coronary syndrome the ultimate role of ischemia detection for clinical decision making process in the current era of modern imaging and new drugs and stents is pending.
+In patients with acute myocardial infarction and MVD, ischemia detection may be useful for clinical decisions.
+In non-ST elevation myocardial infarction or acute coronary syndrome, the ultimate role of ischemia detection for clinical decision making process in the current era of modern imaging and new drugs and stents is pending.

 REFERENCES